neondatabase/website/content/docs/manage/endpoints.md

 The maximum **Suspend compute after a period of inactivity** setting is 7 days.
 To configure a compute as "always-active", deselect **Suspend compute after a period of inactivity**.
 For more information, refer to [Configuring Auto-suspend for Neon computes](/docs/guides/auto-suspend-guide).

+## Restart a compute endpoint

+To restart a compute endpoint, you can temporarily set your compute's **Suspend compute after a period of inactivity*** setting to 1 second (the default is 5 minutes).
+See [Auto-suspend configuration](/docs/manage/endpoints#auto-suspend-configuration) for instructions.
+After doing so, check the **Operations** page in the Neon Console to see if your compute endpoint restarted.
+Look for `suspend_compute` and `start_compute` actions.
+Alternatively, you can issue [Suspend endpoint](https://api-docs.neon.tech/reference/suspendprojectendpoint) and [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) API calls.
+Please be aware that restarting a compute endpoint interrupts any connections currently using the compute endpoint.

 ## Delete a compute endpoint

 Deleting a compute endpoint is a permanent action.